b05705019/quote-cookie/README.md

 ## Quote-cookie
 #### Description

-This project, named "Quote cookie" is to practice how to use React.js with node.js.
+This project, named "Quote cookie" is to practice how to use React.js with node.js, which is my first web project.

 <img width="720" alt="Screen Shot 2021-05-12 at 12 32 59 AM" src="https://user-images.githubusercontent.com/33059448/117852237-b2990a00-b2b9-11eb-9d90-7ab3e116b9bb.png">